z0Kng/cow_merger_service/README.md

 #### Windows
   Install the dotnet sdk from: https://dotnet.microsoft.com/en-us/download/visual-studio-sdks.
-  This server hast been developed with net 5.0 but should also work with 6.0.

   If you have Visual Stuido installed, just open the `cow_merger_service.sln`, the rest should be self explanatory.